QuanDo2000/securityedu/docs/3/AD/Enumeration/Reconnaisance.md

-This article will show how hackers gather information for an attack and how to mitigate against it.

 ### 1. What is a reconnaissance attack?
--	Reconnaissance is a type of computer attack in which an intruder engages with the targeted system to gather information about vulnerabilities.
-The attacker first discovers any vulnerable ports by using software's like port scanning.
+-	Reconnaissance is a type of is a type of attack where attackers want to gather more information about the system to understand attack surface that they can exploit.
--	In this document, we will cover some tools that can be used for reconnaissance

 ### 2. Types of reconnaissance
 -	There are two types of reconnaissance: passive and active reconnaissance.
--	Active reconnaissance involves being present on a target network or server, leaving a trail in the hacker's wake.
--	Passive reconnaissance is concerned with being as untraceable as possible.
+-	Active reconnaissance includes interacting directly with the target, such as scanning.
+-	Passive reconnaissance means using different sources to gather information instead of interacting with the system itself.

 ### 3. Passive reconnaissance
 #### a.
 Whois